michel4j/mxdc/docs/html/_sources/data.rst.txt

         The angular starting position for data acquisition

     Total Angle
-        The total angle range to acquire
+        The total angle range to acquire.
+For screening datasets, the total angle determines the number of frames acquired for each contiguous slice within the screen.

     Wedge
         The wedge angle determines how much of a given run will be collected before proceeding to the next run when